 Microsoft Word is perhaps the most appealing application out of the entire Office lineup.
 Providing users with hundreds of helpful and useful tools, Word has millions of active users every single day.
-However, even some of the regulars don’t utilize these 5 hidden Word features that you didn’t know existed.
+However, even some regulars don’t utilize these 5 hidden Word features you didn’t know existed.

-As Word is accessible to all sorts of people, it’s easy to create professional documents with only a few clicks.
-You can take this many steps further by becoming a power user and learning more about some of the advanced features Word has to offer.
+As Word is accessible to all sorts of people, creating professional documents with only a few clicks is easy.
+You can take this many steps further by becoming a power user and learning more about some of the advanced features Word offers.

 Important Word Functions